celupa/political_engagement_research/README.md

 * **Serve**: docker run -it --rm -p 3000:3000 MODEL_NAME:TAG

 The model has been deployed on **AWS Lambda**.
 Try it out via **lambda/test_aws_lambda.py**.

+If this doesn't work, give a few minutes to the server to restart.
 <br/>

 ## Shoutout